Lance Smart: Reception

-Ahead of the pilot's airing, Lucy Clark of The Sun-Herald described Lance and Martin as "Two surfie blokes who are thick as two short planks".
+Ahead of the pilot's airing, Lucy Clark of The Sydney Morning Herald described Lance and Martin as "two surfie blokes who are thick as two short planks".
 A columnist of the Daily Record said that Lance and Martin were the "thickest characters ever to grace soapland".
 Jason Herbison from Inside Soap said that Lance was a "loveable joker".
 Clive Hopwood wrote in his book Home and Away Special that Lance lacked enough intelligence that he had "difficulty knowing which way round to sit on a bicycle."
 He also said that Lance and Martin only provided comic relief and always come up with "madcap" and "totally disastrous" schemes.
 Sarah Thomas of The Sun-Herald branded Lance a "loveable halfwit".
+Jason Herbison from All About Soap wrote that it is "hard to forget" the "dopey and loveable Lance from the early days."